Scott Kowalkowski

-Scott Thomas Kowalkowski (born August 23, 1968) is a former American football linebacker who played for the Philadelphia Eagles and the Detroit Lions in a ten-year career that lasted from 1991 to 2001 in the National Football League.
+Scott Thomas Kowalkowski (born August 23, 1968) is an American former professional football linebacker who played for the Philadelphia Eagles and the Detroit Lions in a ten-year career that lasted from 1991 to 2001 in the National Football League (NFL).

-Kowalkowski played college football at the University of Notre Dame and was drafted in the eighth round of the 1991 NFL Draft by the Eagles.
+Kowalkowski played college football at the University of Notre Dame and was selected in the eighth round of the 1991 NFL draft by the Eagles.
 His father, Bob Kowalkowski, also played with the Lions.